krampcg23/Sparse-Matrix-Vector-Multiply/README.md

 Type `make` to compile all the executables.
 Also just type `make main_exe` for just main.

 To execute, type `make run` to traverse through the 3 inputs we use.
 The files are not included in here though, as they are large files.
 If you generate one with script, then simply type `./main_exe matrix.txt`

+If you would like to verify results, use `boostAndImp_exe` as that contains code to run both boost and my implementation.
+Use `matrix.txt` generated with `./script_exe` as that will be a smaller input size that will produce results in a reasonable amount of time (< 30 seconds).